GCPlot/gcplot-knowledge-base/log-files-processing/connector-installation-and-configuration/installation.md

 0.0.2 \[[tar.gz](https://downloads.gcplot.com/connector/gcpc-0.0.2.tar.gz)\] \[[deb](https://downloads.gcplot.com/connector/bin/gcpc_0.0.2-1_all.deb)\] \[[rpm](https://downloads.gcplot.com/connector/bin/gcpc-0.0.2-2.all.rpm)\]

+## Requirements

+`gcpc` requires Java SE/JDK of version 7+ to be installed on the target machine.
+You can also change Java Home directory using tool [configuration](/log-files-processing/connector-installation-and-configuration/configuration.md).

 ## APT \(Linux/Debian\)

 The easiest way to install `gcpc` on Linux/Debian is to use `apt` package manager.